lumigo-io/opentelemetry-python-distro/README.md

 It is possible to automatically filter out spans based on an HTTP server endpoints for all supported web server frameworks.

-Simply set the `LUMIGO_AUTO_FILTER_HTTP_ENDPOINTS_REGEX` environment variable to a regex string that will match the urls, spans will not be processed for matching routes.
+Simply set the `LUMIGO_AUTO_FILTER_HTTP_ENDPOINTS_REGEX` environment variable to a regex string that will match the urls, spans for matching urls will be not be delivered.

 NOTE: The entire url can be matched, but query strings will be ignored.